evelynnenguyen/no-laugh-challenge/my-app/README.md

 Now you are good to go to the next step building your own React App by editing src/App.js

 ## Installing packages
 There are many existing packages (libraries) that we can utilize to create cool components of own React application.
-In order to implement video components, we will use `react-player`, `react-router-dom` and `prop-types`.
+In order to implement video components, we will use `react-player` and `prop-types`.

 If your app is still running, press `ctrl+C` (Windows) or `command+C` (MacOS) in your terminal.
 Make sure you are in you project folder 'my-app'.
 Let's install:
 1. [react-player](https://www.npmjs.com/package/react-player)